RyanQiu1/Automated_Email_Responder/README.md

 Click [here](UserGuide.md) for the user guide.

 # How to start

+1. git clone my repo

+2. Ask me for the Models, the ensemble of machine learning models and the NER model, create a folder models and model in flask_backend and llm_local folders respectively.

+3. Create a virtual enviroment for flask_backend ```flask-backend ```

+4. Create a virtual environment for llm_local folder named ```llm_local```

-1. Download all the packages in requirements.txt
+## Download all the packages in requirements.txt in virtual environment

     ### Commands

+    1. Do these for both flask_backend and llm_local

-    1. pip install venv
+    2. pip install venv

-    2. Run the folder .\venv\scripts\activate
+    3. Run the folder .\venv\scripts\activate

-    3. pip install -r requirements.txt
+    4. pip install -r requirements.txt

-    4. All requirements are installed
+    5. Check All requirements are installed

 ## To start up (in one command)